 How Far Down Does The Rabbit Hole Go?

-SSRI’s are the most widely distributed antidepressants in the world today.
+SSRIs are the most widely distributed antidepressants in the world today.
 One in six Americans takes a psychiatric drug, of which SSRI’s are the most common, followed by anxiety relievers and antipsychotics.
 According to the World Health Organization, depression is the leading cause of ill health and disability, affecting an estimated 322 million people worldwide.

-One reason we almost never read about prescription drugs in connection to tragedies like the weekly mass shootings, is that most of the perpetrators’ medical data remains classified, just like the medical data of the soldiers who commit suicide (22 of them per day) or other acts of violence.
+One reason we almost never read about prescription drugs in connection to tragedies like the weekly mass shootings is that most of the perpetrators’ medical data remain classified, just like the medical data of the soldiers who commit suicide (22 of them per day) or other acts of violence.
 The pharmaceutical companies, in addition to the DOD, desperately need the data to remain in the dark.
 Still, some of the facts leak out through coroners’ reports, court cases, and frustrated relatives.

-Stephen Paddock who killed at least 58 people and injured hundreds in Las Vegas in 2017, was on Diazepam, a benzo which is linked to 2.52 times higher risk of homicide in a study of 950 offenders.
+Stephen Paddock who killed at least 58 people and injured hundreds in Las Vegas in 2017, was on Diazepam, benzo which is linked to 2.52 times higher risk of homicide in a study of 950 offenders.
 This type of multiplier is cumulative, so if you combine e.g. opioid analgesics (multiplier 2.16) with a benzo regimen, slip in an antidepressant and maybe cap it off with an emotional trigger like a gambling loss or a faltering relationship, you may quickly creep up towards the critical limit of blowing the grand Mandalay Bay fuse.

 You don’t have to be born fickle or weird to become depressed and go bazooka.
 All you need is the right chemical cocktail, prescribed by the wrong doctor, and trigger it with stress factors.

-Some independent researchers believe that the single most common factor in all the mass shooting incidents over the last two decades are psychotropic drugs.
+Some independent researchers believe that the single most common factor in all the mass shooting incidents over the last two decades is psychotropic drugs.
 PsychDrugshooters.com lists more than 100 shooters who went on a rampage with prescription drugs.
 SSRIstories.com has compiled more than 6,000 media stories in which SSRI drugs were linked to violent and adverse outcomes (you can search by categories such as “road rage,” “murder-suicide,” “postpartum reaction,” “workplace violence,” “celebrity,” et cetera, or by any of the 18 different SSRI drug names).